CloudSlang/docs/cloudslang_dsl_reference.rst

 instance of Score using the :ref:`Slang API <slang_api>`.

-This reference begins with a brief introduction to CloudSlang files and their structure, an alphabetical listing of CloudSlang keywords and concepts, and several examples, including one from which many of the code snippets below are taken.
+This reference begins with a brief introduction to CloudSlang files and their structure, then continues with a brief explanation of CloudSlang expressions, and ends with an alphabetical listing of CloudSlang keywords and concepts.
+See the :doc:`examples <cloudslang_examples>` section for the full code examples from which many of the code snippets in this reference are taken.

 CloudSlang Files
 ================